NoLilypad/LVC/README.md

 A simple local code version control manager made with Python that can be run as such or easily built into an executable.

+## Short TODO for merge

+- Fix the ancestors version storage
+- Create version A in merge
+- Write pseudocode for merge and see if it can directly include finding ancestors recursively

 ## Installation

 Clone the repo